Getting help

 }

 Because this is implemented in JavaScript, it is not limited to the computer version.
-AnkiMobile supports it as well, and AnkiWeb and AnkiDroid may support it in the future too.
+AnkiMobile and AnkiDroid both support it as well, and AnkiWeb may also support it in the future.
 This will allow advanced users to make adjustments to the standard scheduling behaviour, that apply on all platforms.

-The various scheduling states are described in SchedulingStates here.
+The various scheduling states are described in SchedulingStates.

 Timezone handling changes